Briontechnology/Advanced-Natural-Language-Terminal/README.md

 Advanced Natural Language Terminal
 Overview
 Welcome to the First Advanced Natural Language Terminal project!
 This tool allows users to interact with a command-line interface using natural language, which is then parsed into executable code.
 The project optimizes the power of the GPT-4o model and innovatory APIs to translate English instructions into code, execute the code, and provide real-time feedback.
 As the first of its kind, this project is still in progress, and we encourage contributions and feedback to help refine and expand its groundbreaking capabilities.
 No data will be saved, traced or stored ever by any applications or programs uploaded to this open source repository.
+In order to use this application to its upmost and optimally, think of everything that you type, write as of you are coding and programming.
+The better you write, type, explain and define your idea the better and higher level of code you will be able to generate.

 Features
+New feature added: updated and added advanced text parsing and NLP capabilities.
+All text input is seen and should be viewed as code in order to build complex algorithms and projects.
 Natural Language Parsing: Convert English into operational code using the GPT-4o model.
 Real-Time Code Execution: Execute the generated code within the terminal, with error handling and output capture.
 Command Storage and Retrieval: Save and retrieve past commands for ease of use and reference.